-In Fagan's account of Mill Ends Park's origin, supposoly Fagan looked out the window and spotted a leprechaun digging in the hole.
+In Fagan's account of Mill Ends Park's origin, supposedly Fagan looked out the window and spotted a leprechaun digging in the hole.
 He ran down and grabbed the leprechaun, which meant that he had earned a wish.
-Fagan said he wished for a park of his own; but since he had not specified the size of the park in his wish, the leprechaun gave him the hole."
+Fagan said he wished for a park of his own, but since he had not specified the size of the park in his wish, the leprechaun gave him the hole.

 Fagan passed away in 1969, and Mill Ends officially became a city park on St. Patrick's Day in 1976.
 The park continues to be the site of inventive St. Patrick's Day festivities to this day.

 The park has seen many renovations over the years.
 For a while it was home to a small swimming pool and diving board for butterflies, many statues, and a miniature Ferris wheel which was delivered by a full sized crane.